Boost Your Testosterone Naturally: A Guide for Everyday People in Leander, TX

 Examples: Some margarine, baked goods, fast food

-Why it matters: Linked to lower testosterone and heart disease risk.
+Why it matters: These are linked to lower testosterone and heart disease risk.

 Better swap: Read labels and avoid hydrogenated oils.